matheus6417/konnect-team-interview-frontend-exercise/README.md

 - Server endpoint for fetching a single service by id
 - Truncating card descriptions, formatting service metrics.
 - File based routing
-- Used script setup and Auto-import of components and main vue & vueUse api - keeping better readability
+- Used script setup and Auto-import of components and main vue & vueUse api - keeping better readability.
-- No media queries for responsive behaviour - used flexbox, grid layout and container queries
+- No media queries for responsive behaviour - used flexbox, grid layout and container queries - so the components have more flexibility of positioning.
+- Typescript validation with io-ts

 ### ❌ Items NOT implemented (from Panel 1 discussion)